 Musical navigation

-Sunday 2 January 2005This is close to 20 years old.
+Sunday 2 January 2005This is nearly 20 years old.
 Be careful.

 I was playing some piano music today, and saw that familiar notation “D.S. al Coda”.
 Although it was familiar, I didn’t actually know what it meant.
 I knew it had to do with going back and repeating some part of the music, but that detail of my piano education had withered long ago.